Little Traverse Conservancy

 The land is a living resource.
 When it is overdeveloped or misused, we all suffer.
 This is particularly critical in the North where natural beauty is our principal attraction, and most people’s livelihoods are derived in some way from the region’s abundant resources.

 In the last century, the landscape has been changing at a much faster rate than it has been protected in its natural state.
-In the early 1970s, the Little Traverse Conservancy was founded as a nonprofit 501(c)3 organization to take action.
-As of June, 2023:
+In 1972, the Little Traverse Conservancy was founded as a nonprofit 501(c)3 organization to take action.
+As of August 2024:

 We Care for Protected Lands